OGG File Extension

 Convert files to and from OGG

-If obstacles arise while working with a OGG file, you may convert it to formats like AVI, MOV, MPG, WAV, MP3 or other similar types for smoother handling.
+If working with a OGG file is challenging, one solution is to convert it to formats like AVI, MOV, MPG, WAV, MP3 or other supported formats.

 After converting a OGG file, some capabilities may be limited, but you can often convert it back to the original format.